eclipse-theia/theia/README-DomTerm.md

 (The domterm program supports a flexible if complex way to specify how such links are handled.)

+Flow-control (output rate limitation) is not implemented.
+This is related to the paging/pause support.

 ## Using domterm program

 The domterm program (see [build instructions](http://domterm.org/Downloading-and-building.html))